The 10 Best Things To Do in Kintamani, Bali

 A car is a more comfortable option, but it can take longer with traffic.
 Car prices vary a lot depending on the time of day and demand.

 Motorbike: Motorbike rental businesses are everywhere in Bali for you to choose from.
 Some are overpriced and untrustworthy, so be sure to read reviews.
-For my last rental, I used Bali Best Motorcycle.
+For my last rental, I used Bikago.
 They also do bike delivery and pick-up!
-You can arrange a rental through WhatsApp before you arrive.
+You can arrange a rental through their website before you arrive.
+Bali Best Motorcycle is another great option, which you can arrange through WhatsApp.

-The best form of transport in Kintamani is by motorbike.
+The best way to get around Kintamani is by motorbike.
 Points of interest are a bit spread apart, and the area is very hilly, so walking could take too long.
 Daily motorbike rentals are usually around 80,000/90,000 IDR (per day) for a small motorbike or scoopy.
 The larger the bike, the more expensive it will be.
 You will find better deals for longer-term rentals versus daily.
-Be sure to negotiate pricing, as some places will just throw out a more expensive price to see if you will take it.
+Be sure to negotiate pricing, as some places will just throw out a higher price to see if you will take it.
 As mentioned, I rent my bike from Denpasar.

 There are local taxis around, which you can usually hire from your accommodation or through Grab/Gojek.